MathClubISIB/mathclubisib.github.io/content/participate/submit_articles_and_notes/index.md

 ---
 title: "Submit Articles and Notes"
 description: "Submit Articles and Notes at the Students' Math Club at Indian Statistical Institute, Bangalore."
+summary: "Share mathematical articles, expository notes, problem collections, and original solutions with the club."
 ---

 {{< katex >}}